Tired of feeling the Blues ? (Part-1)

 7. For the future, strapping a VR headset, or AR glasses/goggles within inch(es) of our eye-balls is obviously a very concerning situation.

-What's needed are healthier hardware solutions, starting with solid-state lighting, and retaining maximum compatibility with LED/LCD/OLED displays.
-The ideal solution would come in forms that can scale prolifically, while preserving as much as possible of the color, image content and contrast, that are essential to our contemporary textual and visual image interfaces.
+What's needed are hardware solutions, fixing the problem at the source.
+Ideally continuing the power-efficiency trend begun with solid-state lighting, and ideally retaining maximum compatibility with LED/LCD/OLED displays, but in a healthier way.
+The better solutions will come in forms that can scale prolifically, while preserving as much as possible of the color, image content and contrast, that are essential to our contemporary textual and visual image interfaces.

-Light, color and contrast have been, and remain, the keys to communication, culture, art, and human civilization - PixelDisplay believes this is an important problem worth solving properly, solving it at the hardware level, and doing it sooner rather than later.
+Light, color and contrast have been, and remain, the keys to communication, culture, art, and human civilization - its an important problem worth solving properly, solving it at the hardware level, and doing it sooner rather than later.

 Time to Rethink What's Possible.